Gruta de Maquiné

-Gruta de Maquiné (MG-0243) (English: Maquiné Grotto), also Lapa Nova de Maquiné, is the oldest and one of the most commercially visited cave system in Brazil.
+Gruta de Maquiné (MG-0243) (English: Maquiné Grotto), also Lapa Nova de Maquiné, is the oldest and one of the most commercially visited cave systems in Brazil.
 It is located about 5 km from Cordisburgo and 143 km northwest of Belo Horizonte, in the State of Minas Gerais.
-The network has seven huge chambers in a length of 650 m (linear) and unevenness of the ground of only 18 m.
+The network has seven chambers with a total length of 650 m (linear) and unevenness of the ground of only 18 m.
 Safety measures like lighting, walkways and handrails are in place, and experienced local guides are available.

 Description

 Geography

 Maquiné faces north, with a portico shaped in the form of a shallow arch with width of approximately 18 m and height of only 8 m.
 The main axis of the cave system runs north to south, 438.91 m long at its greatest extent.
 With an internal temperature ranging from 26 to 27 C, it is essentially horizontal, forming a continuous gallery with an average width of 9 to 12 m and height of 15 to 18 m.
 The main compositional substance is calcium carbonate, with other minerals such as silica, gypsum, quartz and iron also present.